-For LTI awards issued in conjunction with the IPO, if an NEO's employment is terminated (i) by us without "cause," (ii) due to the NEO's death or disability, or (iii) the NEO retires in good standing (as determined by the Board) after reaching the age of 65 (a "Qualified Retirement"), and, in each case, subject to the NEO's continued compliance with the restrictive covenants set forth in the applicable grant agreement, the unvested LLC Common Units and Class C Units held by the NEO will continue to vest as if the NEO remained employed with us through each vesting date.
-Upon any other termination of employment, any unvested LLC Common Units and Class C Units will be forfeited.
+For LTI awards issued in conjunction with the IPO (LLC Common Units, Staking Class C Units and Reload Class C Units), if an NEO's employment is terminated (i) by us without "cause," (ii) due to the NEO's death or disability, or (iii) the NEO retires in good standing (as determined by the Board) after reaching the age of 65 (a "Qualified Retirement"), and, in each case, subject to the NEO's continued compliance with the restrictive covenants set forth in the applicable grant agreement, the unvested LLC Common Units and Class C Units held by the NEO will continue to vest as if the NEO remained employed with us through each vesting date.
+Upon any other termination of employment, any unvested LLC Common Units, Staking Class C Units and Reload Class C Units will be forfeited.

 For the RLUs granted in March 2022, the award agreements provide that (i) in the event an NEO's employment with us is terminated by us without "Cause," then the portion of RLUs eligible to vest on the next vesting date following the termination will immediately vest and (ii) in the event of an NEO's death or disability, vesting of all unvested RLUs will fully accelerate.
-The concept of a Qualified Retirement has been eliminated from the RLU grant agreements.
+The concept of a Qualified Retirement has been eliminated from the RLU grant agreements and upon any other termination of employment, the RLUs will be forfeited